 - 1 egg white, beaten with 2 teaspoons of water (for brushing the dough)

-- coarse sugar (optional – for sprinkling on top of the turnovers)
+- turbinado sugar (optional – for sprinkling on top of the turnovers)

 - 2 cups fresh cherries – pitted and halved